10 Essential E-commerce Tools for Growing Your Sales This Year

 Growing sales while managing your inventory levels can be a difficult balance.
 There are two types of software commonly used to manage inventory: an all-in-one enterprise resource planning (ERP) platform or a dedicated inventory and warehouse management system.
 An ERP platform supports inventory tracking in addition to other day-to-day business activities like accounting, procurement, and risk management.
 An inventory management system (IMS) is a specialized tool for integrating your fulfillment with major e-commerce systems.

 Whether you’re using your ERP solution, an inventory tracking tool, or both, you’ll need a smart solution to sync orders with your inventory and e-commerce platform.
+Fortunately, you’ve no lack of powerful inventory tracking tools from the likes of Microsoft, Oracle, and SAP.

 7. Customer service tools